hermanmak/dialogflow-conversation-visualizer/README.md

 Once you enable Enable Log interactions, your new Dialogflow interactions will be available in BigQuery

+## Visualize Using DataStudio
+Using DataStudio as your visualization tool allows your team to build dashboards and monitor Dialogflow conversations.

 **This is not an officially supported Google product**